-GOA Pollock fishery:
+GOA pollock fishery:

 As with the BSAI fishery, direct interactions of pollock gear with marine mammals is very rare.
 Of particular concern has been the decline in the western stock of Steller sea lions.
-Reasons for this have been considered in the current Steller sea lion Biological Opinion.
-A number of management actions were implemented by NPFMC to promote the recovery of Steller sea lions, including the restriction of pollock trawling within areas of critical habitat - included 3 nm no-entry zones around rookeries, prohibition of groundfish trawling within 10-20 nm of certain rookeries, and three special aquatic foraging areas in the Shelikof Strait area, the Bogoslof area, and the Seguam Pass area.
+Reasons for this have been considered in the current Steller sea lion biological opinion.
+Several management actions were implemented by the Council to promote the recovery of Steller sea lions, including the restriction of pollock trawling within areas of critical habitat (i.e., 3 nm no-entry zones around rookeries, prohibition of groundfish trawling within 10-20 nm of certain rookeries, and three special aquatic foraging areas in the Shelikof Strait area, the Bogoslof area, and the Seguam Pass area).

 As with the BSAI, there are considered to be no marine bird conservation issues for pelagic trawl vessels, especially in the pollock fleet.
-Also, as with the BSAI fishery, a supplementary Biological Opinion concluded that groundfish fisheries in the GOA were not likely to jeopardize the continued existence of the endangered Chinook stock.
+Also, as with the BSAI fishery, a supplementary biological opinion concluded that groundfish fisheries in the GOA were not likely to jeopardize the continued existence of the endangered Chinook stock.